Platform Guide

 Yes.
 There is no subscription fee, commission, or revenue share for using Shopify Collective.
 Both the retailer app and supplier sales channel are free to install and use on any active Shopify plan.
 Your only costs are your existing Shopify plan and standard Shopify Payments processing fees.

-Shopify Collective works with all active Shopify plans — Basic ($39/mo), Grow ($105/mo), Advanced ($399/mo), and Plus ($2,300+/mo).
-The only plans that do NOT work are the Starter plan and the Pause and Build plan.
+Shopify Collective works on any active Shopify plan — Basic, Grow, Advanced and Plus.
+Shopify's requirement is simply that your store is on an active plan with Shopify Payments set up and payouts active.
+The two plans that do not work are the Starter plan and the Pause and Build plan.

 Yes.
 A single Shopify store can act as both a retailer (importing products from other stores) and a supplier (sharing products for others to sell).
 You install both the Collective app (retailer) and the Collective: Supplier sales channel.